dfilatov/lrt/README.md

 ## Key features

-  * Ability to run multiple long-running tasks simultaneously and coordinate their execution with coopeative scheduling
+  * Ability to run multiple long-running tasks concurrently and coordinate their execution with coopeative scheduling
   * Ability to abort outdated tasks
   * Ability to specify chunk budget and maximize its utilization
   * Built-in set of predefined chunk schedulers